-SSD Showdown: SAS vs SATA
+SSD Comparison: SAS vs SATA

 While confusing at first, most of these choices boil down to only a few core differences that even someone new to the field can get their head around.
-In this post, we’ll be looking at the differences between SAS drives and SATA drives as well as recommending which option you should be looking out for when selecting a web hosting provider.
+In this post, we’ll be looking at the differences between SAS drives and SATA drives, as well as recommending which option you should be looking out for when selecting a web hosting provider.

-What Exactly Are SAS and SATA Drives?
+SSD Comparison: What Exactly Are SAS and SATA Drives?